-Food allergy happens when your body's immune defenses that normally fight disease attack a molecule in food, usually a protein.
+Food allergy happens when your body's immune defenses that normally fight disease attack a food protein instead.
 The food protein is called an allergen, and your body's response is called an allergic reaction.

-A person with food allergy makes too much of a protein called IgE that can recognize the problem food.
-When the IgE and the food come into contact, a chemical called histamine is released and causes symptoms.
+A person with food allergy makes too much of an antibody called IgE that can recognize the problem food.
+When the IgE and the food come into contact, chemicals such as histamine are released and cause symptoms.